kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 ### Istio CNI plugin

 This Kyma version introduces the Istio CNI plugin.
-The plugin replaces the Istio `istio-init` container, and it provides the same networking functionality, but it doesn't require Istio users to have elevated Kubernetes RBAC permission.
+The plugin replaces the `istio-init` container, and it provides the same networking functionality, but it doesn't require Istio users to have elevated Kubernetes RBAC permission.

 To learn more, read about the [Istio CNI plugin](https://istio.io/latest/docs/setup/additional-setup/cni/).